How does your state compare?

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Maine.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Maine’s elected officials:

-2. Preserve full funding of Maine’s tobacco prevention and control program and align program spending with the recommendations of the U.S. Centers for Disease Control and Prevention (CDC) Best Practices; and
+1. Increase the tax on cigarettes by at least $2.00 per pack using revenue to preserve full funding of Maine’s tobacco prevention and control program and align program spending with the recommendations of the U.S. Centers for Disease Control and Prevention (CDC) Best Practices;

-3. End the sale of tobacco products in pharmacies.
+2. End the sale of tobacco products in pharmacies; and

-Although the legislature has not yet enacted a statewide measure, progress continued on the local level with Bar Harbor and Falmouth passing comprehensive ordinances ending the sale of menthol and flavored tobacco products.
-In the early part of 2023, an effort to repeal a local ordinance ending the sale of menthol and flavored tobacco products in South Portland failed, ensuring youth in that community will continue to be protected.
-Work on the local level will continue to build momentum for statewide action to ensure all Maine kids from Kittery to Madawaska are protected.
-Additionally, the bill to end the sale of tobacco products in pharmacies which passed both chambers of the legislature was carried over to 2024 awaiting final funding and enactment.
+Although the legislature failed to enact a statewide measure, progress continued on the local level with the city of Hallowell joining six other Maine municipalities that have passed comprehensive ordinances ending the sale of menthol and flavored tobacco products.
+Additionally, the legislature failed to advance the bill to end the sale of tobacco products in pharmacies which previously passed both chambers of the legislature and was carried over to 2024 for final funding and enactment.

 Maine Facts